silverwind/droppy/README.md

 ###Installation

 First, make sure you have the required node modules installed: [formidable](https://github.com/felixge/node-formidable), [mime](https://github.com/broofa/node-mime), [socket.io](https://github.com/learnboost/socket.io).
-You can also use the provided shell scripts, **droppy.sh** or **droppy.bat** to set up dependancies and start the server.
+You can also use the provided shell scripts, **droppy.sh** or **droppy.bat** to install the modules and run the server.

 ````
 npm install formidable